 Acts 3:17-19 (NIV) “Now, brothers, I know that you acted in ignorance, as did your leaders.
 But this is how God fulfilled what he had foretold through all the prophets, saying that his Christ would suffer.
 Repent, then, and turn to God, so that your sins may be wiped out (blotted out, wiped clean), that times of refreshing may come from the Lord,

 It is wise to ask the question, “What happens to my sin after I repent?” and that is the answer in the text above.
 If you repent and turn to God after sinning, God wipes the sin out.
-To emphasis the wiping out, consider this text; And I will forgive their wrongdoings, and I will never again remember their sins.”
+To emphasise the wiping out, consider this text; And I will forgive their wrongdoings, and I will never again remember their sins.”
 Heb 8:12 (NLT)

 Where is another God like you, who pardons the sins of the survivors among his people?
-You cannot stay angry with your people forever, because you delight in showing mercy.
+You cannot stay angry with your people forever because you delight in showing mercy.
 Once again you will have compassion on us.
 You will trample our sins under your feet and throw them into the depths of the ocean!
 Micah 7:18-19

 If we are all prone to remembering our past atrocities, what then should be our response to such memories?
 After all, if we can’t but remember, our response to such memories may as well be what will make the difference.